-Overlapping write operations or simultaneous read and write operations require proper synchronization when using UnifyFS.
-This includes ensuring updates to a file are visible to other processes as well as inter-process communication to enforce ordering of conflicting I/O operations.
+Any overlapping write operations or simultaneous read and write operations require proper synchronization within UnifyFS.
+This includes ensuring updates to a file are visible by other processes as well as proper inter-process communication to enforce ordering of conflicting I/O operations.
 Refer to the section on commit consistency semantics in UnifyFS for more detail.